-The Department of State Development, Manufacturing, Infrastructure and Planning is leading the delivery of the North Queensland Stadium Project which is expected to support up to 750 jobs throughout the design and construction stages.
+The Department of State Development, Manufacturing, Infrastructure and Planning is leading the delivery of the North Queensland Stadium project, which is expected to support up to 750 jobs throughout the design and construction stages.

-With a total project budget of $250 million, the centrally located 25,000 seat, best-practice, multi-purpose, regional stadium will be built in Townsville, in time for the start of the 2020 National Rugby League (NRL) season.
+The centrally located 25,000 seat, best-practice, multi-purpose, regional stadium will be built in Townsville, in time for the start of the 2020 National Rugby League (NRL) season.

 The project provides a catalyst for urban regeneration in Townville, attracting further investment into the region and supporting jobs growth.